tbrlpld/100-days-of-code/log.md

 ### Today's Progress
 Gone through first bit of Flask introduction and set up the basic project structure in #100DayOfWebInPython.
-Also, enabled Markdown formatting for posts in the Flaskr Blog app (as suggested in the "Keep Developing" section of the Flask tutorial).
+Also, enabled Markdown formatting for posts in the Flaskr blog app (as suggested in the "Keep Developing" section of the Flask tutorial).

 ### Thoughts
 Have used Flask before, but the `.flaskenv` file using `python-dotenv` package to set the environment variable automatically is a nice addition to simplify the setup (and distribution I guess).